Garrett-James-Cassar/Padre/Open Api 3/open-api3.md

 I decided to give up on using yaml  instead  of annotations because the setup seemed quite Esoteric and you can access an automatically generated yaml file at http://localhost:8080/v3/api-docs.yaml.

-I will have to live with the messiness of the annotations.
+I will have to live with the messiness of the spring fox.